meadsteve/lagom/README.md

 ### Features

- * Typed based auto wiring with zero configuration.
+ * Type based auto wiring with zero configuration.
  * Fully based on types.
 Strong integration with mypy.
  * Minimal changes to existing code.
  * Integration with a few common web frameworks.